University of Alabama: Greek life

-Despite having the first non-white student initiated into a historically white Greek organization on campus in 2000, high segregation within Alabama's Greek system has long been considered a major point of concern due to many other public college Greek systems becoming more integrated.
+Despite having the first non-white student initiated into a historically white Greek organization on campus in 2000, notable segregation within Alabama's Greek system has been a debated issue due to some other public college Greek systems becoming more integrated.
 John P. Hermann, a now-retired English professor, tried in the 1990s and 2000s to end what he referred to as "taxpayer-supported segregation".
 Controversy erupted again in September 2013, when a story in the campus paper, The Crimson White, revealed that alumnae of Greek organizations had prevented a black student from being accepted in an all-white sorority.
 As a result, the Alabama Panhellenic Association allowed recruitment to continue through continuous open bidding.
 According to TIME, a deal that would allow black students to join historically white sororities was announced by the university as "the first step toward ending more than a century of systematic segregation in the school's sorority system".

-With over 10,000 active students, UA has one of the largest Greek systems in the nation.
-Since 2003, NIC and NPC organizations at UA have spent over $200 million renovating and building new multimillion-dollar Greek mansions to remain competitive in recruiting and retaining members.
-In 2019, 29% of male undergraduates were in university-sanctioned fraternities; 44% of female undergraduates were in university-sanctioned sororities.

-In 1987, the Theta Sigma chapter of Alpha Kappa Alpha became the first historically black Greek organization and only historically black sorority with a house on Greek row.
-The previous year before moving to the sorority side of Greek row, the house AKA was making arrangements to acquire had burning crosses on the front lawn.
-UA officials claimed it was a distasteful prank but the local black community disputed that claim saying it was a serious threat against integrating Greek row.
-Two white male students were briefly detained for questioning but they were not charged with anything and their full identity and Greek affiliations were never released.
+In 1987, the Theta Sigma chapter of Alpha Kappa Alpha became the first historically black Greek organization and only historically black sorority with a house on a Greek row.
 The Kappa Alpha chapter of Alpha Phi Alpha is the first and only historically black fraternity with a house on fraternity row.

-The eight National Pan-Hellenic Council (NPHC) organizations represented on campus are listed below.